-This is so unfair! change to… Change to… This is just my life right now.
+This is so unfair!
+Try changing to… This is just my life right now.

 This isn’t how it was supposed to be.
 Try changing to… This is exactly how it was always going to be.

 I don’t want to do this anymore!
-Change to… I’m choosing to be there for them and for me.
+Try changing to… I’m choosing to be there for them and for me.